mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

 solving this problem.
 The `odds` variable should and will be left out at this stage, because the odds are a very strong predictor for the win probabilities of each horse.
-Inclusion of the odds in the variable selection process could mask important relations between the other features and the dependent variable (`win`).
+Inclusion of the odds in the variable selection process could mask important relationships between the other features and the dependent variable (`win`).

 A conditional logistic regression model (`clogit`) is employed to